netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

 ## Deployment options

-Based on how you want to use Citrix ADC, there are two ways to deploy the Citrix ingress controller in an OpenShift cluster:
+Based on how you want to use Netscaler, there are two ways to deploy the Citrix ingress controller in an OpenShift cluster:

-- As a standalone pod in the Kubernetes cluster: In this mode, you can control the Citrix ADC MPX or VPX appliance deployed outside the cluster.
+- As a standalone pod in the Kubernetes cluster: In this mode, you can control the Netscaler MPX or VPX appliance deployed outside the cluster.
-- As a sidecar container alongside Citrix ADC CPX in the same pod: In this mode, Citrix ingress controller configures the Citrix ADC CPX.
+- As a sidecar container alongside Netscaler CPX in the same pod: In this mode, Citrix ingress controller configures the Netscaler CPX.

-## Deploy the Citrix ingress controller as a standalone pod in the OpenShift cluster for Citrix ADC MPX or VPX appliances
+## Deploy the Citrix ingress controller as a standalone pod in the OpenShift cluster for Netscaler MPX or VPX appliances

 Using the Citrix ingress controller Operator you can deploy the Citrix ingress controller as a standalone pod in the OpenShift cluster.
-The Citrix Ingress controller configures the Citrix ADC VPX or MPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
+The Citrix Ingress controller configures the Netscaler VPX or MPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
 The following diagram explains the topology:

 ![Topology](../media/vpx_topology.png)

 ### Prerequisites

 - Deployed [Red Hat OpenShift](https://www.openshift.com) version 4.1 or later.
-- Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Citrix ADC CPX collected by the [Citrix ADC metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).
+- Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Netscaler CPX collected by the [Netscaler metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).
 - Determine the NS_IP IP address needed by the controller to communicate with the appliance.
-The IP address might be anyone of the following depending on the type of Citrix ADC deployment:
+The IP address might be anyone of the following depending on the type of Netscaler deployment:
-    - (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
-For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)
+    - (Standalone appliances) NSIP - The management IP address of a standalone Netscaler appliance.
+For more information, see [IP Addressing in Netscaler](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)
     - (Appliances in High Availability mode) SNIP - The subnet IP address.
-For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)
+For more information, see [IP Addressing in Netscaler](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html)
-    -  (Appliances in Clustered mode) CLIP - The cluster management IP (CLIP) address for a clustered Citrix ADC deployment.
+    -  (Appliances in Clustered mode) CLIP - The cluster management IP (CLIP) address for a clustered Netscaler deployment.
 For more information, see [IP addressing for a cluster](https://docs.citrix.com/en-us/citrix-adc/12-1/clustering/cluster-overview/ip-addressing.html)
-- The user name and password of the Citrix ADC VPX or MPX appliance used as the Ingress device.
-The Citrix ADC appliance must have a system user account (non-default) with certain privileges so that the Citrix ingress controller can configure the Citrix ADC VPX or MPX appliance.
-For instructions to create the system user account on Citrix ADC, see [Create System User Account for Citrix ingress controller in Citrix ADC](https://docs.citrix.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html#create-system-user-account-for-citrix-ingress-controller-in-citrix-adc)
+- The user name and password of the Netscaler VPX or MPX appliance used as the Ingress device.
+The Netscaler appliance must have a system user account (non-default) with certain privileges so that the Citrix ingress controller can configure the Netscaler VPX or MPX appliance.
+For instructions to create the system user account on Netscaler, see [Create System User Account for Citrix ingress controller in Netscaler](https://docs.citrix.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html#create-system-user-account-for-citrix-ingress-controller-in-citrix-adc)

   You can directly pass the user name and password as environment variables to the controller, or use Kubernetes secrets (recommended).
 If you want to use Kubernetes secrets, create a secret for the user name and password using the following command:
   ```